mmister411/promptengineering/README.md

-# Marcus Mister's Prompt Engineering Repository
-Prompts for Generative AI

 Welcome to the Prompt Engineering repository!
 This repository is dedicated to the collection and curation of generative AI prompt engineering prompts and related resources.
 Whether you are a seasoned developer or just beginning your journey in generative AI, this repository aims to provide valuable resources to enhance your prompt engineering skills.

-## About

-This repository is managed by Marcus Mister.
-It includes various prompts, guidelines, and resources for effective prompt engineering in generative AI.
-The goal is to build a comprehensive resource that aids in the development and fine-tuning of AI-generated content.

 ## Features